 You must appear in court and file a Not Responsible plea to request a hearing or you may file a motion by mail or by fax.
 Be aware that once you file the request for a hearing, you lose / waive your right to attend Defensive Driving School.

 At the hearing, you must appear in person (possibly with an attorney) to cross-examine the officer and / or put on your own defense.
 Bring to the hearing any and all evidence / testimony that you want the judge to hear in your case.

 If you need a subpoena to get your witness into court, apply to the court to have the subpoena issued and served.
 Remember, your case is your responsibility; take action to present a good defense.
 You may either appear and defend, or you may have an attorney appear for you.
 No other party can represent you.

 At the hearing, the officer’s burden is to show by a “preponderance of the evidence” that you committed the offense.
 Sometimes, that is described as 51% rule, that you committed the offense.
 For anything less than these levels, the court will enter a dismissal of the charges.
 If the officer does not appear, your case will also get dismissed.
 But if it is you that doesn’t appear, the finding usually goes to the state and against you.
 Be sure to attend the hearing.

-The only way that a court can dismiss your case is at the request of the citing officer, when the officer does not appear at a hearing once you have requested one be scheduled, or if at the hearing you are found not responsible.
+The only way that a court can dismiss your case is at the request of the plaintiff (the state prosecutor), upon the officer not appearing at the hearing, or when after a hearing the court finds for the defendant.